 And the pandemic has made things even worse.
 When Ipsos surveyed thousands of people in G7 countries in mid-2020 it found 59% of women are experiencing burnout, anxiety or depression, compared to 46% of men, and 43% of women who live with a partner feel no one is helping them.

-So while at first glance the small survey from Zulily's may not seem statistically relevant, but is a ton of academic research backing up the fact that shows this imbalance in responsibilities and free time still exists (and is growing) for heterosexual couples.
+So while at first glance the small survey from Zulily may not seem statistically relevant, but there is a ton of academic research backing up the fact that shows this imbalance in responsibilities and free time still exists (and is growing) for heterosexual couples.

 We're exhausted.
 We worked so hard in the quest for equality and it does seem like it is slipping away.
-Widespread crisis (like the one we are currently living through) do tend to reinforce gender roles in a way that benefits men and harms women.
-At the macro-level this involves women dropping out (or being forced out) of the workforce, and at the micro-level this looks like mom getting just a couple hours to herself in a week while dad enjoys 6 to 10.
+Widespread crises (like the one we are currently living through) do tend to reinforce gender roles in a way that benefits men and harms women.
+At the macro-level, this involves women dropping out (or being forced out) of the workforce, and at the micro-level, this looks like mom getting just a couple hours to herself in a week while dad enjoys 6 to 10.

 This isn't fair.
 It isn't reasonable.
 And it is a recipe for maternal burnout and depression.
-If you find you yourself getting an hour of "me time" while your partner gets 6 hours, it may be time for a talk.
+If you find yourself getting one hour of "me time" while your partner gets six, it may be time for a talk.

 Your partner may not be aware of how much is on your plate or how little rest you get.
 Some experts suggest making an inventory of all your child-rearing responsibilities (like making doctor's appointments, planning birthdays, wrapping Christmas presents) and giving half the list to your partner.